-Washington People’s Privacy Network emerged from its founders’ successful electoral work to pass municipal Initiative 2 – a ban on face recognition and predictive policing software – in Bellingham WA, and intensive legislative advocacy work on Data Privacy, Automated Decisions Systems, and Digital ID bills in Washington’s 2022 Legislative session with statewide organizers.
-Our purpose is to engage everyday people in effective and strategic self-advocacy, and to build power and organizing capacity in communities in the process.
-That means clarifying and re-framing privacy as a people’s issue, a community issue, and not just as a personal right that industry and info security experts pursue.
+Washington People’s Privacy emerged from its founders’ successful electoral work to pass a municipal ballot Initiative (Initiative 2 – a ban on face recognition and predictive policing software) in Bellingham WA, and intensive legislative advocacy work on Data Privacy, Automated Decisions Systems, and Digital ID bills in Washington’s 2022 Legislative session with statewide organizers.
+We then went on to advocate strongly on federal data privacy bills, and joined a group of advocates who successfully fought for the first health data privacy legislation in the nation to protect people’s rights to abortion and gender-affirming healthcare.
+Our purpose is to engage everyday people in effective and strategic self-advocacy, and to steadily build knowledge, awareness, people power and organizing capacity in and across communities in that process.
+That means clarifying and re-framing privacy as a people’s issue, a community’s issue, and not solely as a personal right or privilege that industry and info security experts often pursue.
+Pay-for-privacy doesn’t work.
+We need people’s privacy.

 That means: we want to organize with you!